jackdewinter/pymarkdown/newdocs/src/user-guide.md

   -h, --help   show this help message and exit
 ```

-The output of the subcommand presents focused information on the rule in question.
+The output of the subcommand presents focused information on the Rule Plugin in question.
-For example, using an argument of `md005` produces the following results:
+For example, using an argument of `MD005` produces the following results:

 ```txt
   ITEM                 DESCRIPTION